Poster: A snowHead

 You'll get to see more forums and be part of the best ski club on the net.

 WTFH - interesting!
 The skis probably were more forgiving, but when pushing, I thought they seemed pretty good.
-Stable mainly, I suppose and no problems carving at various speeds which is from my point of view.
+Stable mainly, I suppose and no problems carving at various speeds which is Cool from my point of view.

 Breaking away from Serre Chevalier Mark - how innovative! (or have I got the wrong Mark).....

 How many times are you getting away this year....
 I'm sure you've already had two havent you????
+Twisted Evil

 snowHeads are a friendly bunch.